 If you are a dog owner thinking about bringing "Cuddles" to the festival, please reconsider.
 Large crowds can easily make a typically mellow dog very anxious & sometimes aggressive.

-Check out last year's promotional clip for a live overview of the festival.
+Check out the 2019 promotional clip for a quick overview of the festival.

 For up-to-date information, call the Palo Alto Chamber of Commerce: 650-324-3121.